Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 [!]
 Holy handle leak Batman, we have a SYSTEM shell!!
 ```

-Before doing anything else, we first set up a Netcat listener ready to catch the connection when `rev.exe` is executed again.
-With `Invoke-MS16032.ps1` edited and saved on our Kali machine, we can then use the same `IEX` command from earlier to download the script from our Python 3 web server and execute it directly in memory.

-Once this executes, we receive a callback on our listener and can see that, one final time, we're running in the context of `NT AUTHORITY\SYSTEM`.
-This completes our manual exploitation process and, once again, gives us full control of the system.
+Once `Invoke-MS16032.ps1` runs, it executes `rev.exe` with elevated privilleges and we receive a callback on our listener.
+This results in us running in the context of `NT AUTHORITY\SYSTEM` and completes our manual exploitation process. as before it gives us full control of the system allowing us to access the final flag in the next section.
 ```Shell
 ┌──(kali㉿kali)-[~/Documents/Hack The Box/Machines/Optimum]
 └─$ nc -lvnp 1234